NikolayChirkov/obj2/README.md

 All serialization / deserialization methods uses flags:
 * kData - the data of the object is stored
 * kRefs - references to other objects are stored.
 The method also used for graph analysis
-* kConsts - It is impractical to serialize all objects' data every time because a lot of objects are just constant: localization strings, images etc. These objects are marked as Constants and only references to the objects are serialized of the kConsts flag is not specified.
+* kConsts - It is impractical to serialize all objects' data every time because a lot of objects are just constant: localization strings, images etc. These objects are marked as Constants and only references to the objects are serialized if the kConsts flag is not specified.
 Tips: if an object contains constant and non-constant data members then it is better to split the object into two: a dynamic object with reference to the static object.
 Also it simplifies the application upgrade when the static object can be upgraded independently.

 ### Object storage
 A specific path is set for each object in the application. path is the index that the user-defined serialization callbacks can resolve to a specific path at which the object store it state.
 It allows to distribute the application state over different locations allowing distributed state.
 Here is a list of possible usages of the index: